Vidiyum Munn: Reception

 Vidiyum Munn received positive reviews.
-Baradwaj Rangan wrote, "Balaji K. Kumar’s Vidiyum Munn is the most excitingly staged movie since Mysskin’s Onaayum Aattukuttiyum.Rajasekar of Cinemalead wrote "Vidiyum Mun is a perfectly executed riveting thriller which is sure to be in the top ten best films ever produced in Tamil cinema.
+Baradwaj Rangan from The Hindu wrote, "Balaji K. Kumar’s Vidiyum Munn is the most excitingly staged movie since Mysskin’s Onaayum Aattukuttiyum.Rajasekar of Cinemalead wrote "Vidiyum Mun is a perfectly executed riveting thriller which is sure to be in the top ten best films ever produced in Tamil cinema.

 IANS gave the film 3 stars out of 5 and wrote, "Vidiyum Munn is a step closer to alternate Tamil cinema which majorly caters to those with some intellect and not to entertainment seekers.
 Vidiyum Munn stands out as one of the better thrillers of the recent past".
 Sify wrote, "Debutant Balaji K Kumar’s Vidiyum Munn is one of the best new generation thrillers in recent times.
 It is not the usual masala thriller, but something different that grabs you with its taut narration, superb performances, great background score and a riveting climax".
 Behindwoods gave it 3.5 stars out of 5 and called it "a work of a debut director which is gripping, hard hitting and even shocking but all the same, well made to give the right kind of viewing experience".
 Rediff gave 3.5 stars out of 5 and wrote, "The stark simplicity of the dialogues, the well-etched characters, the intriguing plot, the captivating music, the cinematography, but most of all the brilliant twist at the end makes Director Balaji K Kumar’s Vidiyum Munn a must watch".
 The Times of India gave 3.5 stars out of 5 and wrote, "There are some nail-biting moments and an uncomfortable one, and director Balaji Kumar extracts some fine performances from the cast.
 He is aided by the moody visuals of his cinematographer Sivakumar Vijayan and an evocative score from composer Girish Gopalakrishnan, and manages to maintain the suspense and keep us engrossed as the past and present unfold.
 (There) are small lapses that we can willingly excuse in a film that is otherwise terrific".
 The New Indian Express wrote, "Vidiyum Munn is a tastefully and a sensitively crafted depiction of the sleazy side of society".